-The races began back in 2000 so this year marks for its 16th anniversary.
-The event is directly related to the Dragon Boat Festival, which falls on the 5th day of the 5th month in Chinese Lunar Calendar, originally commemorated the ancient patriotic Chinese poet Qu Yuan born 2000 years ago, who stood up for corruption by drowning himself.
-Using dragon as a symbol to stand up for righteousness and ethics.
-The Dragon Boat Festival is thus not just about the racing itself, but rather about the history behind it.
+Directly connected to the Dragon Boat Festival (Tung Ng)–an ancient festival that falls on the fifth day of the fifth month in the Chinese Lunar Calendar, commemorating the summer solstice and where the population follows rituals to clear illnesses usually connected to high temperatures.
+It originally commemorated the ancient patriotic Chinese poet Qu Yuan, born more than 2,000 years ago.
+He stood up against corruption by drowning himself using a dragon as a symbol to stand up for righteousness and ethics.
+The Dragon Boat Festival is thus not just about competition, but rather about the righteous history behind it.

-This festival isn’t only for the locals.
-Many foreign teams are also participating in this race.
-It is one of the major international sporting events in the city.
-There are a total of 162 teams registered for the races.
-The competitions are divided into small and standard dragon boat races, with a distance varying between 200 and 500 meters respectively.
+Although the Dragon Boat Festival is especially important for locals and people across China, this race, in particular, is also acclaimed abroad, with teams coming from the fours corners of the world.
+It is one of the major international sporting events in the city and there are hundreds of teams registered for the races.
+The competitions are divided into small and standard dragon boat races, with a distance varying between 200 and 500 meters, respectively.
 Teams are divided into men, women, and mixed, universities and public entities categories.
-Popular teams such as Galaxy, Friends of Macau Ka I Sport Club and Monte Carlo Sport Club are going to take part in the races this year and are likely favourites.
+Some of the most popular teams include Galaxy, Friends of Macau Ka I Sport Club, and Monte Carlo Sports Club.

-The spirit of teamwork is essential for the dragon boat racing.
+The spirit of teamwork is essential for dragon boat racing.
 Everyone in the team has to row the boat at the same time and follow the rhythm of the drummer.
-The drummer plays the key role in the team so the whole team starts rowing with their paddlers at the same time.
-At back of the boat is the steersman, who has to direct the boat.
+The drummer has the essential role of beating the drum to cheer up the rowers and guide the rowers to row at the same time.
+At the back of the boat is the steersman, who directs the boat.
 The race is all about teamwork and speed.